-On the way to the telegraph office, Howard and Sellards stopped at the La Dépêche building.
-United Press had an arrangement with the newspaper by which its dispatches from Paris for transmission to New York City were sent (after clearance by the censors) first to La Dépêche on the newspaper’s own telegraph system, and then across to the Post Office building.
+On the way to the Post Office, he and Sellards stopped at the La Dépêche building.
+United Press had an arrangement with the newspaper by which its dispatches from Paris to New York City, after clearance by the censors, were relayed to Brest on La Dépêche’s own telegraph system.
+From La Dépêche, they were sent across to the Post Office building and its Atlantic cable-room.
 For United Press, this was “a distinct advantage over … competitors forced to depend upon overloaded commercial telegraph wires” to Brest.

 The message read:

 URGENT ARMISTICE ALLIES GERMANY SIGNED ELEVEN SMORNING HOSTILITIES CEASED TWO SAFTERNOON SEDAN TAKEN SMORNING BY AMERICANS

 “UNIPRESS” was the “cable address of United Press”.

 “SIMMS” was the surname of William Philip Simms, the United Press manager in Paris.

 He had also put Simms’ official Press Card number on the form – needed for “collect messages filed to United Press”.